platisd/git-workshop/README.md

 ## How?

-We used the [workshop slides](http://plat.is/git) and live hacking to show the students the `git` basics.
+We used the [workshop slides](http://plat.is/git) and live hacking to show the students the `git` fundamentals.

 ## LICENSE